 Getting started on the web

-The GAIn Web Annotation page (https://gain.iossifovlab.com/) provides a simple and interactive interface for annotating genetic variants, positions, or regions, collectively referred to as annotatables, on the web.
+The GAIn Web Annotation page (https://gain.iossifovlab.com/) provides a simple and interactive interface for annotating genetic variants, positions, or regions, collectively referred to as annotatables.
 The page is organized into two main areas.
 On the left, users can create, edit, and manage annotation pipelines, either by selecting a saved pipeline or by building a new one.
 This pipeline editor defines which resources and annotators are applied during annotation.
-On the right, users can enter an annotatable, submit it for processing, and view the resulting annotations in the same area.
+On the right, users can enter an annotatable, submit it for processing, and view the resulting annotations.
 Together, these two panels allow users to configure an annotation workflow and immediately apply it to annotatables of interest.

 Select annotation pipeline

-When compact report is turned off, the page shows a more detailed view of the results.
+When full report is turned on, the page shows a more detailed view of the results.
 In this view, annotations that include score distributions are accompanied by plots showing how the scores are distributed across the resource and where the queried annotatable falls within that distribution.
-In the example shown here, three such distributions are displayed.
-The red line marks the score of the queried annotatable, making it easy to see its position relative to the overall distribution.
+In the example shown here, two such distributions are displayed, with a red line marking where the queried annotatable falls in relation to the overall distribution.

 Annotation jobs

 The second annotation mode is Annotation jobs, which allows multiple annotatables to be annotated at once.
 In this mode, users upload a file in tabular or VCF format containing annotatables (variants, positions, or regions) with the required coordinate information.
-Click Annotation jobs on the right side of the page.
+Click Annotation jobs tab on the top.

 chrom |